w3c/wai-curricula/intro.md

 ##### Learning outcomes

 * Understanding how an assistive technology works and how it renders information to the user.
-* Exploring first-hand an assistive technology by trying different operating systems and settings.
+* Knowledge of firsthand usage of an assistive technology by trying different operating systems and settings.
-* Testing different adaptive strategies such as changing fonts or colors and applying custom style sheets.
+* Knowledge of firsthand usage of different adaptive strategies such as changing fonts or colors and applying custom style sheets.

 ##### Approximate duration.